Greece's center-right in landslide election victory, but will need new vote to form government

 Tsipras, 48, called Mitsotakis on Sunday night to congratulate him.

-Tsipras, who was prime minister from 2015 to 2019, said his party would gather to examine the results and how they came about.
+Tsipras, who was prime minister from 2015 to 2019 — riding a wave of anti-establishment feeling amid the financial crisis — said his party would gather to examine the results and how they came about.
 “However, the electoral cycle is not yet over,” he said.
 “We don’t have the luxury of time.
 We must immediately carry out all the changes that are needed so we can fight the next crucial and final electoral battle with the best terms possible.”

-He has been credited with Greece’s successful handling of the pandemic and of two crises with neighboring Turkey, while overseeing high growth and job creation after the end of Greece's 2009-2018 financial crisis, but a wiretapping scandal and a railway disaster damaged his ratings.

 Credit: AP